 Arthur James, Second Radio Officer, Merchant Navy.
 Arthur was the son of William and Margaret James of Bridgend, Llansteffan, and the husband of Margaret Mary James, of Abertridwr, Glamorgan.
 He served with the Merchant Navy as a Radio Officer aboard the S.S.
 Toronto City, a Bristol registered cargo steamer.
 At the outbreak of war Toronto City was requisitioned by the Admiralty and used for meteorological service.
 On 2 July 1941 she was at work in the middle of the North Atlantic when she was torpedoed and sunk by the German submarine U-108.
 Arthur was 30 years old when he died that day, and is commemorated on the Tower Hill Memorial, London.

 E. H. Jones, Lance Corporal, Auxiliary Territorial Service.
-This man cannot presently be identified.
+This woman cannot presently be identified, but served with the Women's Auxiliary Territorial Service.

 Thomas Lloyd, Sergeant, Home Guard.
 Thomas was the son of Jane Lloyd, and the husband of Hannah Mary Lloyd, of Llangain.
 Being too old for overseas service, he served at home in the 1st (Carmarthenshire) Battalion, the Home Guard, and Died at home, aged 45, on 22 July 1941.
 He is buried at Llangynog Churchyard.
 Thomas is also commemorated on the new memorial at Llanybri.